How many eggs do chickens lay?

 | Polish | 150–200 | Ornamental |

-These ranges reflect the breed's genetic potential under good management — adequate light, complete layer feed, low stress, predator-secure coop.
-Real-world backyard production often runs 10–20% under the catalog number because of weather, molt timing, the occasional broody pause, and the specific mix of birds in a small flock.
+These ranges reflect each breed's genetic potential under good management — adequate light, complete layer feed, low stress, predator-secure coop.
+Real-world backyard production runs 10–20% under the catalog number because of weather, molt timing, the occasional broody pause, and the specific mix of birds in a small flock.
 A 220-eggs-per-year breed averaging 180 in your coop is normal, not a problem.

 Production breeds vs heritage — the long-term tradeoff